AyeCode/geodirectory/readme.txt

 = What kind of business directory can be built with GeoDirectory =

-Any Business Directory, for example directory of:
+Any Business Directory, for example:
-Classified Ads Directory
+Classified Ads
 Store Locator
 People Directory
 Team Directory